Free delivery over PKR 5,000 · COD nationwide

 6. Reduce Endocrine Disruptors

-- Non-stick cookware (use stainless steel or cast iron)
+• Non-stick cookware.
+Use stainless steel or cast iron instead.

-- Chemical pesticides on produce (buy organic when possible)
+• Chemical pesticides on produce.
+Buy organic when you can.

 Timeline: When Will You See Improvements?